 Knives aren’t meant to push straight through food with a downward motion like a guillotine, the way we’re shown on TV.
 If they were, they would all be very short and their handles would be on top.
 When I teach basic knife skills, I always tell folks to let the knife do the work.
 Use the entire blade, and let it glide gently through the food.
 This allows the edge to do the hard work for you.
 It also contacts the cutting board less forcefully, which is more gentle on the edge.

 If you are a notorious edge scraper like me, simply flip the knife over and use the spine as your food snowplow.
-You can scrape that edge all day without harming it.
+You can scrape the spine all day without harming it.

 A lot of people use a taller knife like a nakiri to scoop up everything they’ve just chopped, and transfer it to a hot pan for a stir-fry.
 This is okay so long as you’re careful and hold the knife super low to the cutting board, but there’s still a risk of cutting yourself or someone else.
 You’re better off using a Food Scoop, there’s no chance of cutting yourself with one of these.

 The biggest culprit in crimes against knife edges is the cutting board you choose.
 Make sure you are using wood or plastic, as they are softer and won’t dull your knives as quickly.
 End grain boards from Larchwood are the holy grail of cutting boards.
-They’re sustainably made in Canada and you’ll be cutting into the grain of the wood rather than across it, which means less dulling.
+They’re sustainably made in Canada, and you’ll be cutting into the grain of the wood rather than across it, which means less dulling.
+Hasegawa are excellent, especially if you prefer a synthetic board.
 Avoid hard materials like glass, bamboo, granite and dense composite boards.
-If it’s made to withstand the dishwasher, odds are it won’t be that great for your knife.
+They'll dull your knife REAL fast.

 Get in the habit of using your honing rod often.
-When I was still a chef, I used to tell the cooks who worked for me that you should be using your honing rod every time you begin a new task.
+When I was still a chef, I would tell the cooks who worked for me that they should be using their honing rod every time they began a new task.
 That might be a bit overkill, but giving your knife a few passes on the rod every day before starting dinner will go a long way.
 Every time your knife feels a little worse for wear, use the rod.
-The rod keeps the knife edge straight, so it can stay sharp up to twice as long.
-It won’t bring your edge back from the grave, rather it works as preventative maintenance.
+The rod keeps the knife edge straight so it can stay sharp for up to twice as long.
+It won’t bring your edge back from the grave; rather, it works as preventative maintenance.

 Like anything, practice makes perfect.
-Take your time and learn some good habits, check out our YouTube videos for individual techniques in the kitchen.
-The more confident you are and the less you scrape that beautiful knife, the more you’ll enjoy a wickedly sharp edge.
+Learn good technique and habits by taking our knife skills class, or check out our YouTube videos for an online lesson.
+The more confident you are, and the less you scrape that beautiful knife, the more you’ll enjoy a wickedly sharp edge.

 Chris is a relocated Maritimer that can be found slinking in and out the back doors of Ottawa's restaurants, often with his daughter in tow.
 Chris has been a fixture in the Ottawa food scene for the past 10 years and has recently laid down his apron to learn the ways of Knifewear.
 Chris loves cooking big pieces of meat over a live fire and spends his summer feeding wood into his BBQ, Lemmy Smoke-mister.